cawka/cs118-spring2017/project-2.md

 ### Congestion Control Requirements

-Client and server (mostly client) is required to implement TCP Tahoe congestion window maintenance logic:
+Client and server (mostly client) is required to implement TCP Tahoe congestion window maintenance logic (without 3-dup ACK loss detection):

 - After connection is established, the client should send up to `CWND` bytes of data without starting the wait for acknowledgements